applied-scientific-technologies/SiLA_Generic_Client/README.md

 Notes around work packages outlined in proposal request

 ### Universal Client, installed locally or deployed in cloud
-  - Front end should be platform independent, pref web app
+ - [x] Front end should be platform independent, pref web app

 *Should be covered by Flutter's cross platform capabilities*

+*Note there are currently some issues with the Dart GRPC library and Flutter web the prevents the application from currently being run in a web browser, we expect these issues could be worked around or should be solved during development [https://github.com/flutter/flutter/issues/48054](https://github.com/flutter/flutter/issues/48054)*

 ### Server management
-  - Add / Remove
+  - [ ] Add / Remove
-  - List Features
+  - [ ] List Features
-  - Discovery supported
+  - [ ] Discovery supported

 *We have looked into discovery already in DEFT so should carry over, Listing Features is do-able as we already request Definitions*
 *Adding / Removing servers manually is fairly basic user input*

 ### Command Execution
-  - Parameter Input
+  - [ ] Parameter Input
-  - Display Responses
+  - [ ] Display Responses
-  - Intermediate Command Responses (Observable Commands)
+  - [ ] Intermediate Command Responses (Observable Commands)
-  - Handle SiLA Basic Types + SiLA Derived Types
+  - [ ] Handle SiLA Basic Types + SiLA Derived Types
-  - Handle Unit Constraints
+  - [ ] Handle Unit Constraints

 *Initial testing has shown commands can be executed, both observable and unobservable* *Responses are correctly rebuilt, intermediate responses are also handled*